E2 VISA INSTRUCTIONS (Americans)

 · This is a simple questionnaire form from the Korean government on which you answer the questions.
 Once you arrive in Korea, a blood test and physical exam will be administered.

 · The test will include testing for marijuana, narcotics, prescription medications, TB, HIV, and other infectious diseases.
-Even if your state has legalized marijuana, if you test positive for it in Korea, you will have your visa revoked, your employment contract canceled, and you must leave Korea at your own expense.
+Even if your state has legalized marijuana if you test positive for it in Korea, you will have your visa revoked, your employment contract canceled, and you must leave Korea at your own expense.

-E) Passport Photocopy
+F) Passport Photocopy

 · It is a photocopy of the information page of your passport and signature page.